 There is a fixed cap for minting Idena coins equal to 51,840 iDNA per day:

 The validation session fund is capped at 25,920 iDNA per day.
-It accumulates daily (according to the number of blocks issued) and gets distributed at the end of the validation session as follows:
+It accumulates daily (according to the number of blocks issued) and gets distributed at the end of the validation session.
+Please see the validation rewards distribution here.

 No rewards are paid to those participants who fall into one of the following groups: